AckerlyXu/heima/articles/hdinsight/hdinsight-domain-joined-configure.md

 7. Peer the two VNets.
 8. Create an HDInsight cluster.

-> [AZURE.NOTE]
+> [!NOTE]
 > This tutorial assumes that you do not have an Azure AD.
 If you have one, you can skip the portion in step 2.
 >
 >

 There is a PowerShell script that automates step 3 through step 7.
-For more information, see [Configure Domain-joined HDInsight clusters use Azure PowerShell](/documentation/articles/hdinsight-domain-joined-configure-use-powershell/).
+For more information, see [Configure Domain-joined HDInsight clusters use Azure PowerShell](./hdinsight-domain-joined-configure-use-powershell.md).

 ## Create an Azure classic VNet
 In this section, you create a classic VNet using the Azure portal preview.
 In the next section, you enable the Azure AD DS for your Azure AD in the classic VNet.
-For more information about the following procedure and using other VNet creation methods, see [Create a virtual network (classic) by using the Azure portal preview](/documentation/articles/virtual-networks-create-vnet-classic-portal/).
+For more information about the following procedure and using other VNet creation methods, see [Create a virtual network (classic) by using the Azure portal preview](../virtual-network/virtual-networks-create-vnet-classic-portal.md).

 **To create a classic VNet**